openstax/research-wrst/README.md

 ```

 This should install all the packages that you need to run the app.

+### Troubleshooting Installation

+If your `pip install -r requirements.txt` fails, you probably need to install packages manually.
+You can try to do a `pip install numpy scipy matplotlib pandas` to see whether your virtual environment can be set up with default versions of these packages.
+The package `psycopg2` installs from the binary, but you may need to build it from source by doing a `pip install psycopg2`.
+Keep in mind that building from source requires lots of compiler packages, so please refer to [their official documentation](https://www.psycopg.org/docs/install.html) for more help.

+### (Optional) Set up your CLI

 Installing the autoenv packages will make it very easy to configure your local development environment and not have to repeat the process again.
 Do this as follows: